ROOSEVELT COUNTY RURAL TELEPHONE

 Section 4.06.
 Nominations

-A. Appointment of Committee It shall be the duty of the Board of Directors to appoint not less than forty (40) days, nor more than ninety (90) days prior to the date of the meeting of the members at which directors are to be elected, a Committee on Nominations, which shall consist of at least ten (10) members and alternative years as many as eleven (11) members of the Cooperative membership.
+A. Appointment of Committee It shall be the duty of the Board of Directors to appoint not less than forty (40) days, nor more than ninety (90) days prior to the date of the meeting of the members at which directors are to be elected, a Committee on Nominations, which shall consist of at least eight (8) members of the Cooperative alternative.
 The Committee, shall be appointed as follows:

 a) One Member shall be appointed from each district and;